gkoolstra/quantum_electron/README.md

 ## Tips for the initial condition
 The initial condition can affect the final minimization result quite strongly.
+We encourage you to take a look at the example notebook about initial conditions.
 If there are issues with convergence you can first check convergence with `f.plot_convergence()`.
 A good final value for the cost function is ~1-500 eV/m.
 If the lowest value of the cost function is signifantly higher than this, or if warnings appear, here are some rules of thumb for successful convergence:
 1. Don't create an initial condition where too many electrons are placed in a small area.
 2. Don't place electrons in an initial condition where the potential is too flat, such as on a ground plane.
 3. Be mindful of electron sinks, i.e. channels for electrons to escape.
 These can appear if an electrode is adjacent to the ground plane, and has an applied voltage that is more positive than the ground plane.